dannovikov/tts/README.md

-## Twitch Text-to-Speech for OBS / Streamlabs
+## Twitch Chat Text-to-Speech for OBS / Streamlabs
-Instant text to speech for your twitch channel with extremely high quality voices.
-Can be used as an OBS (or Streamlabs) Browser source.
-Mobile streaming apps supported.
+Twitch chat Text-to-Speech with extremely high quality voices.
+Can be used on all streaming platforms, including mobile apps.
 Disconnect-resistant.
-Find out more in the features section below.
+Enjoy our patented 2-Second™ set-up process :).
+See features section for all the cool stuff going on under the hood.

 ```https://tts.dantheory.com/?username=YourTwitchUsername```